-Welcome to PSYC 431!
+Welcome to PSYC 340!
 This is an in-person course.
-This means that there will be times in which we meet face-to-face.
+This means we meet face-to-face.
 Although this course is in-person, Blackboard will still be utilized for some activities.
 Announcements, updates, grades, some readings, and other important information will be posted to Blackboard.
-Assignments, except exams, will be submitted through Blackboard.
+Assignments will be submitted through Blackboard.
 Please plan to check Blackboard and SIUE email each day for any necessary class updates.
 Materials to be covered for that week will be posted to Blackboard and should be reviewed each week.
-Typical weekly materials include lectures, additional videos or activities to further illustrate material in the lectures and readings.
+Typical weekly materials include lectures, additional videos, or activities to further illustrate material in the lectures and readings.
 Weekly expectations, assignment details, and due dates will be noted in the Blackboard Module; however, they are all also outlined in the syllabus below.